 – Symptoms of motion sickness include dizziness, nausea and vomiting, burping, and sweating.

 – Treatment of motion sickness is often best taken before the motion begins.

 Amino Neuro Frequency treatment has assisted many patients to reduce all kinds of pain and body conditions.
-Contact ANF Therapy to know more on how you can get started now, and live a pain-free life.
+If you are having recurring issues for more than 3 months we recommend a Holistic ANF Practitioner.
+Otherwise, for conditions that have occurred within the last 3 months, we recommend a Pain or Holistic ANF Therapist.
+Contact ANF Therapy® to know more on how you can get started now, and live a pain-free life.